Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 The ensuing chaos corrupted every aspect of their personal lives and their habitat.
 Their natures became inherently selfish and sinful.

-Moreover, these degradations severed their spiritual bond with God and destroyed the soulful unity they initially shared with him and each other.
+Moreover, these degradations severed their spiritual bond with God and destroyed the soulful unity they had initially shared with him and with each other.

-As a result, instead of flourishing organically without effort, these relationships would thereafter require constant nurturing, but would produce only intermittent satisfaction.
+As a result, instead of flourishing organically, these relationships would thereafter require constant nurturing and yield only intermittent satisfaction.

 Mandate Impediments